smartface/sf-component-calendar/README.md

 Called when user presses on a day on the calendar.
 Calendar injects to callback a selected date object is described above.

 ##### onBeforeMonthChange(date:DateVO)
-Be triggered before the Calendar month is being changed.
+Triggered before the Calendar month is being changed.
 And if the eventlistener returns **false** then it makes the month changing to be canceled.

 ```js
 var calendar = new Calendar();